 Professor White maintains strong relationships with various law enforcement agencies including the Federal Bureau of Investigation (“FBI”) and the New York City Police Department (“NYPD”).
 He is an alumnus of the FBI Citizens Academy and maintains active membership in the FBI’s Infragard Alliance/Metro New York Chapter.
 He is an oft-invited guest of the Citizens Crime Commission of New York City.

-Professor White serves as a civilian appointee to Reengineering 2014, NYPD Police Commissioner Bill Bratton's initiative to critically consider the organization's day-to-day policies and procedures.
+Professor White served as a civilian appointee to Reengineering 2014, NYPD Police Commissioner Bill Bratton's initiative to critically consider the organization's day-to-day policies and procedures.

-Professor White is a member of the adjunct faculties of the Georgetown University Law Center (Negotiation Seminar), the Fordham University School of Law (Advanced Client Counseling Seminar), and the Yeshiva University Benjamin N. Cardozo School of Law (Dispute Resolution Processes).
+Professor White is a member of the adjunct faculties of the Georgetown University Law Center (Negotiation Seminar), the Fordham University School of Law (Advanced Client Counseling Seminar), and the Yeshiva University Benjamin N. Cardozo School of Law (Dispute Resolution Processes; Interviewing and Counseling), and the City University of New York John Jay College of Criminal Justice (Constitutional Law; Police Ethics).
 He taught International & Domestic Dispute Resolution at Queens University (Belfast, Northern Ireland) and University College Dublin (Republic of Ireland) as a member of the Fordham Summer Program.